A Journey Into the World of Tessera for Mosaics

 African Turquoise Beads

 Fluorite is by far one of the most striking and interesting minerals available on the market.
-It is nowadays used to make necklaces, earrings and rings.
-Nowadays blue and purple fluorite are used in puzzling mosaic artworks, assimilating an enchanting texture to the art of mosaic.
+Nowadays, it’s used to make necklaces, earrings and rings.
+Also, blue and purple fluorite are used in puzzling mosaic artworks, assimilating an enchanting texture to the art of mosaic.

 Read More about Amazing Facts of Fluorite.

 Opal has a hydrated nebulous form of silica, which is a chemical compound, combining the oxide of silicone and another chemical formula.
-The water content of opal can range between 3% and 21% by weight.
+Moreover, the water content of opal can range between 3% and 21% by weight.
 Its nebulous character and non-crystalline nature classified it in the category of mineraloid instead of minerals.
-Jewelry designers were always mesmerized by Opal, so they inserted this fascinating gemstone in various objects like micro mosaics, rings, bracelets and chokers.
+As a matter of fact, jewelry designers were always mesmerized by Opal.
+So, they inserted this fascinating gemstone in various objects like micro mosaics, rings, bracelets and chokers.

 Synthetic Opal Mosaic